-Student Name: Date: Address: Authorization is hereby given for the student named above to o: [] receive the prescribed medication indicated from the desig gnated school personnel. [] self-administer the prescribed medication as permitted by law.
-Medication Name: Dosage: Date the administration is to begin:Date the a Adverse reactions that should be reported to the physician: Adverse reactions for unauthorized user: Procedure to follow in the event that medication does not pr asthma attack/allergic reaction: Other special instructions:
+Student Name: Date: Address: Authorization is hereby given for the student named ab ove to: [] receive the prescribed medication indicated from the e designated school personnel. [] self-administer the prescribed medication as permitted ed by law.
+Medication Name: Dosage: Date the administration is to begin:Date the administration is to cease: Adverse reactions that should be reported to the physic ian: Adverse reactions for unauthorized user: Procedure to follow in the event that medication does r asthma attack/allergic reaction: not produce the expected relief from student's Other special instructions: